 I have custom themes and plugins being built, designers and developers working with me to create some awesome stuff.

-Despite the potential impending Amazon commission structure changes (Will) & (WarriorForum), I will continue to grow out my affiliate sites using the Amazon Associates platform, with a few slight twists to diversify:
+Despite the Amazon commission structure changes of 2017 (Will) & more recently in April-2020, I will continue to grow out my affiliate sites using the Amazon Associates platform, with a few slight twists to diversify:

 - Where possible I will find and implement other affiliate programs.